andr3wV/StockExchangeRust/.info/Stocks/Simulation Running Data Storing.md

 Clearly things had to change.
 And change they did!

-Now I store each property in it's own
+Now I store each property in it's own `HashMap`